sejori/peko/README.md

 ## The epic union of Deno 🦕 &  Preact ⚛️

 A deno http server renders the content of the page and serves it to the browser as html.
-The browser then fetches the page's Javascript via Skypack CDN (for external modules) and the Deno server (for custom modules) and hydrates the page.
+The browser then fetches the page's Javascript via Skypack CDN (for external modules) and the Deno server (for internal modules) and hydrates the page.

 ## Why is this cool?